 This procedure is followed when the court decides: on legality of the final individual decision that is enacted by state bodies, self-government bodies or other bodies holding a public authorization; on legality of individual decisions and actions violating constitutional rights of an individual if there is no other legal remedy; on legality of regulations enacted by state bodies, self-government bodies or other bodies holding a public authorization so far as they regulate individual relations.

 Fax: 01/ 47 00 150

 The Supreme Court takes care also for the uniform case law.
-To decide on questions related to the uniform practice of the courts the court sits in the panel in composition of all the judges of the Supreme Court – Joint Session (občna seja).
+To decide on questions related to the uniform practice of the courts the court sits in the panel in composition of all the judges of the Supreme Court (ob?a seja).

-Criminal Department, Civil Department, Commercial Lawsuits Department, Labor and Social Security Disputes Department, Administrative Review Department and the Registry Department.
+Criminal Department, Civil Department, Commercial Lawsuits Department, Labor and Social Security Disputes Department, Administrative Review Department, Registry Department, and Department for International Cooperation.

 Phone: ++ 386 1 366 44 44

 Franc Testen, President

 Phone: ++ 386 1 366 42 00